-Agile Velocity is arguably the most popular software development metric in the world.
-It’s a very powerful metric when used for individual team sprint capacity planning.
-And there are two things we know about power… it comes with great responsibility and it corrupts.
+Agile velocity is arguably the most popular software development metric in the world.
+When used for an agile team’s sprint capacity planning, it’s a powerful metric.
+And there are two things we know about power: 1) It comes with great responsibility; and 2) It corrupts.

-When agile velocity is used for anything other than individual team sprint capacity planning, very bad things can occur.
-In fact, when misused, Agile Velocity is the most dangerous metric for software development organizations.
-Unfortunately, every day Velocity is abused by executives, engineering leaders, product leaders, and even developers.
+When velocity is used in agile teams for anything other than capacity planning, velocity becomes the most dangerous agile metric for software development organizations.
+Unfortunately, every day velocity is abused by executives, engineering leaders, product leaders, and even developers.

 What is Agile Velocity?

 Agile velocity measures the amount of work a single team completes during a software development iteration or sprint.
 It represents the number of story points completed over time and can be visualized as the slope in a classic burndown chart.

 My Personal History with Story Points & Agile Velocity

 When I was promoted, I was in over my head.
 But I was determined to do a great job.
 I looked for every opportunity to help my development team improve.
 Data.
 Metrics.
 Process.
 Culture.

 Yet, compared to other departments like sales, marketing, and technical support, there didn’t seem to be a lot of established metrics engineering leaders used to measure team-based performance and improvement.
 This is ironic because we measure so many things

 Then I found velocity, and we started using it for capacity planning.
 At some point in a management meeting, I asked, “Should we start reviewing velocity every week in this meeting?”
 Tim Wall, a vet on our team who I really respected, gave me the following advice, “Never use velocity to measure performance and never share velocity outside of individual teams.”